gbarkerz/WinFormsMatchingGame/WinFormsSquaresGame/README.md

 **Playing the game**

-The game is based on a square sliding game, where squares in a grid of squares are rearranged to form an ordered sequence in the grid.
+The game is based on a square sliding game, where squares in a grid of squares are rearranged by the player to form an ordered sequence in the grid.

 When the game is run, a 4x4 grid of squares appears, with 15 of those squares occupied with an movable element, and 1 square being empty.
-When a card is clicked, if it is adjacent to the empty square, the clicked square moves into the empty square.
+When a square is clicked, if it is adjacent to the empty square, the clicked square moves into the empty square.
 The space where the clicked square was then becomes the empty square.
-The aim is to arrange all the squares in a sorted order, leaving the empty square in the boot right corner of the grid.
+The aim is to arrange all the squares in a sorted order, leaving the empty square in the bottom right corner of the grid.

 If the game setting to have numbers shown on the square is on, then a number is shown in the top left corner of the squares.
 The sorted order is for the numbers to start at 1, and increase from let to right and top to bottom.